Skip to content

 • Tools that need access to server-side resources

-• Integration with existing backend services
+• Integrations with existing backend services

-For detailed setup instructions, see the MCP documentation:
+For detailed setup instructions, see the MCP documentation.

 Here’s how an MCP tool works in practice with a GitHub MCP server:

-FeatureMCP RemoteSandbox
+FeatureMCP remoteSandbox

 Execution locationExternal MCP serverLetta sandbox (E2B/local)